Orangeplayeer/testtherepo/README.md

 This repository is useful for anyone who wish to study :book:, start :bicyclist:, or explore :sparkler: a career in the Salesforce ecosystem.

-My team and I worked hard to make it simple and accessible for anyone who wants to learn salesforce administration :heart:
+:heart: MyTeam and I worked hard to make it simple and accessible for anyone who wants to learn salesforce administration

-Main vision :dart: for creating this documents is to get concrete knowledge on salesforce admin in a very easy way with easy examples.
+:dart: Main vision  for creating this documents is to get concrete knowledge on salesforce admin in a very easy way with easy examples.

 :sparkles:**We enjoy collabrative learning and believe in sharing knowledge**:sparkles: